Home Log in Sign up Profile Log out

 Common Roman Expressions

-Ao as an Interjection
+Ao – An Interjection

 Ao, ce famo un giro?
 (Hey, shall we go for a walk?)